ninajavier/chancletaResurrected/README.md

 Make a pull request to the original repository: This step involves going to the original repository and creating a pull request with the changes made in the testing branch of your forked repository.
 This allows the original repository to review your changes and potentially merge them into their repository.

+## Order Of Operations:

+1. git fetch upstream (to get all updated changes)
+2. Go to your branch
+3. Make changes in your branch
+4. Add and Commit from your branch
+5. git checkout main
+6. git pull
+7. git checkout <your-branch-name>
+8. git merge
+9. git merge main

 ## App Tree Structure: